MachsunSSR/Pra-Intern-KampusIndonesia/README.md

 Using figma : http://bit.ly/DesainPra-Intern1

 Deployed By : MachsunSSR
-You can see it online at : http://bit.ly/Pra-Intern1-KampusIndonesia
-\nServernya gratisa, jadi nunggu loadingnya lama.
+You can see it online at : http://bit.ly/Pra-Intern1-KampusIndonesia <br /> Servernya gratisa, jadi nunggu loadingnya lama.
 Yang sabar yaaa :))

 ## Tutorial Ngerun